Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

     1. User Configuration > Policies > Administrative Templates > Windows Components > File Explorer > **Remove “Map Network Drive” and “Disconnect Network Drive” = Enabled**
     1. User Configuration > Policies > Administrative Templates > Control Panel > Printers > **Prevent addition of printers = Enabled**

-### Part 5: Link the *User - Employee Lockdown* GPO to Employees
+### Part 5: Link the *User - Employee Lockdown* GPO to Accounting

 Now that we have our GPO with all the restrictions added, it's time to apply it.

-The best method is to apply it at the *Accounting\Employees* OU so **any** accounting employee will inherit this GPO and its restrictions, including Bob.
+The best method is to apply it at the *HQ\Users\Accounting* OU so **any** accounting employee will inherit this GPO and its restrictions, including Bob.

 Much better than applying it to 50 different employees one at a time!

-1. Back in the *Group Policy Management* application, right-click on: **HQ\Users\Accounting\Employees**
+1. Back in the *Group Policy Management* application, right-click on: **HQ\Users\Accounting**
 1. Click **Link an existing GPO**
 1. Select **User - Employee Lockdown** from the list and click **OK**.
-1. You should now see it in the list in the main *Linked Group Policy Objects* pane for *Employees*.
+1. You should now see it in the list in the main *Linked Group Policy Objects* pane for *Accounting*.
 If you don't, double-check your work and ask for help before proceeding.

 ### Part 6: Verify Bob's Restrictions